-- 3. Documentation of an inadequate response, intolerance, or contraindication to colchicine - D. HYPERIMMUNOGLOBULIN D SYNDROME/MEVALONATE KINASE DEFICEINCY - 1.
-Documented diagnosis of HIDS/Mevalonate Kinase Deficiency AND - Documentation of an elevated immunoglobulin D level OR a MVK gene mutation associated with HIDS (see Appendix) [DOCUMENTATION REQUIRED] AND - Documentation of one or more of the following features consistent with HIDS: Age at onset < 2 years, aphthous stomatitis, generalized enlargement of lymph nodes or splenomegaly, painful lymph nodes, diarrhea, absence of chest pain AND - 4.
-Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal [DOCUMENTATION REQUIRED] - E. TUMOR NECROIS FACTOR RECEPTOR ASSOCIATED PERIODIC SYNDROME (TRAPS) - Documented diagnosis of TRAPS confirmed by genetic testing for disease-associated mutations (pathogenic variants) in the tumor necrosis factor receptor-1 (TNFR1) gene (TNFRSF1A) [DOCUMENTATION REQUIRED] AND - 2.
+AND - 3.
+Documentation of an inadequate response, serious side effects, or contraindication to colchicine

+D. HYPERIMMUNOGLOBULIN D SYNDROME/MEVALONATE KINASE DEFICIENCY:

+1. Documented diagnosis of hyperimmunoglobulin d syndrome (HIDS)/Mevalonate Kinase Deficiency

+- Documentation of an elevated immunoglobulin D level OR a MVK gene mutation associated with HIDS (see Appendix) [DOCUMENTATION REQUIRED] AND - Documentation of one or more of the following features consistent with HIDS: Age at onset years, aphthous stomatitis, generalized enlargement of lymph nodes or splenomegaly, painful lymph nodes, diarrhea, absence of chest pain AND - 4.
+Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal [DOCUMENTATION REQUIRED]

+E. TUMOR NECROSIS FACTOR RECEPTOR ASSOCIATED PERIODIC SYNDROME (TRAPS):

+1. Documented diagnosis of tumor necrosis factor receptor associated periodic syndrome (TRAPS)

+- Documentation diagnosis confirmed by genetic testing for disease-associated mutations (pathogenic variants) in the tumor necrosis factor receptor-1 (TNFR1) gene (TNFRSF1A) [DOCUMENTATION REQUIRED] AND - 3.
 Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal [DOCUMENTATION REQUIRED]